TimoKats/pylan/misc/docs.md

 Applies the pattern to the item provided as a parameter.
 Implemented in the specific classes.

+#### Pattern.add_pattern(self, pattern: Any) -> None:

+Applies the pattern to the value of this pattern.
+E.g. You add a salary each month, over time this salary can grow using another pattern.

 #### Pattern.scheduled(self, current: datetime) -> bool: